 My tent bursts open.
-I'm the next to be dragged away.
+And the next thing I know I'm being dragged away.
 I look and see Peeta, restrained by a group of peacekeepers.
 He doesn't know what's happening either.
 I don't know how they could have even found us.
 I hear Peeta call out my name, but then I wake.

 What I dreamt…is that what really happened?
 Is that how we all ended up in the Capitol?
 For a moment I try to process this information.
 Then I remember something Bonnie had said.